Who is eligible for participating in Grow?

 Is there a cost to participate in Grow programming?

-Programming is free; however, if finances are the primary barrier to engagement in community programming, the Life Pass (link for Victoria, link for Saanich), the Downtown Community Centre (link) or Connections Place (link) may be more suitable options to pursue.
+Programming is free; however, if finances are the primary barrier to engagement in community programming, the Life Pass (Victoria), Life Pass (Saanich), the Downtown Community Centre or Connections Place may be more suitable options to pursue.

 Does Grow provide counseling services?